-With an increased emphasis on reducing energy emissions and carbon footprint taking center stage, geothermal heating and cooling systems have become a popular choice with home owners across the US.
-Geothermal systems have been in place since the 1940’s, starting off by providing basic water heating.
-With the passage of time, incorporation of new technologies and advances in air handling systems have made geothermal systems suitable as a commercially viable alternative to more conventional HVAC systems.
+With an increased emphasis on reducing energy emissions and carbon footprint taking center stage, geothermal heating and cooling systems have become popular with homeowners across the US.
+Geothermal systems have been in place since the 1940s, starting by providing basic water heating.
+Over time, incorporating new technologies and advances in air handling systems has made geothermal systems suitable as a commercially viable alternative to more conventional HVAC systems.

 Geothermal heating and cooling systems, also called Ground Source Heat Pumps (GSHP), provide heating and cooling by exchanging heat with the ground.
-These systems take advantage of the fact that the temperature of the ground remains relatively constant throughout the year, ranging from 45o to 75o F. Depending upon the season, the ground can serve as a heat source, or a heat sink.
+These systems take advantage of the fact that the grounds’ temperature remains relatively constant throughout the year, ranging from 45o to 75o F. Depending upon the season, the ground can serve as a heat source or a heat sink.

 The major benefit of geothermal heat pumps is that they use 25% to 50% less electricity than other heating or cooling systems.
 Also, even though the initial installation costs can be high, the relatively short payback period of 6-7 years makes up for the upfront investment.
-After this period, it’s a low maintenance, energy efficient HVAC system for your home.
+After this period, it’s low maintenance, energy-efficient HVAC system for your home.

-All geothermal heating and cooling systems have a few common components.
+All geothermal cooling and heating systems have a few common components.
 These include a mechanism for transferring the heat exchange fluid to the ground and back, a heat pump to move the fluid, and a distribution system.